 - 7.5 km

 From here the path marks a steady but fascinating progression from urban to pastoral.
-Train yards and old, disused factories now splashed with fantastic graffiti art leave place to a sylvan landscape little changed from a century ago.
+Train yards and old, disused factories now splashed with fantastic graffiti art leave the place to a sylvan landscape little changed from a century ago.
 It is time to slow down and enjoy the landscape.

-Along the way there are fine picnic spots and a cafe or two for a pick-up coffee.
+Along the way, there are fine picnic spots and a cafe or two for a pick-up coffee.
 We recommend bringing your own food from Paris because there are no shops around.

 Just before entering Parc de Sevran there is a kayak school, where some kids are learning how to sail the channel.
 Just another way to enjoy Canal de l’Ourcq!

 Our ride ends at Parc de Sevran.
 The nearly 140 Ha of Parc Forestier de la Poudrerie (also called Parc Forestier de Sevran) are laced with solitary paths and dotted with 19th-century buildings connected with the gunpowder factory (poudrerie) once located there.
 Here we can bike in the forest but it was time for us to go back to Paris.
-Another option is to stay at the park longer and board a train for Paris with your bikes.
+Another option is to stay in the park longer and board a train for Paris with your bikes.
 You can take RER B, Sevran-Livry station or Vert Galant station.